JarredDeeley/daily-time-keeper/ReadMe.md

 * Time segments will **not** be saved between instances.
 Closing the tool will wipe all time stamps.
 The `Clear Session` button will wipe all time stamps as well without a prompt.

+* Only Windows is supported at the moment